bachmma1/docker-rerutorrent/README.md

 ## UNRAID users

-** Important note for unraid users or those running services such as a webserver on port 80, change port 80 assignment **
+Important note for unraid users or those running services such as a webserver on port 80, change port 80 assignment

 ## Info

-* Shell access whilst the container is running: `docker exec -it rutorrent /bin/bash`
+* Shell access whilst the container is running: `docker exec -it remotetorrent /bin/bash`
-* To monitor the logs of the container in realtime: `docker logs -f rutorrent`
+* To monitor the logs of the container in realtime: `docker logs -f remotetorrent`

-* container version number

-`docker inspect -f '{{ index .Config.Labels "build_version" }}' rutorrent`

-* image version number

-`docker inspect -f '{{ index .Config.Labels "build_version" }}' linuxserver/rutorrent`